youngker/apparmor-wiki/AppArmorDelegation.md

 ## Basics

-To delegate some access to a child task.
+Delegation is expressed as extending a task's profile with additional additional rules.
+To delegate some rules to a child task the exec rule can be extended with additional rules that extend the target profile.

 ```
 profile example {
   rw @{HOME}/**,

   px /usr/bin/child + {
+      # extend the profile for /usr/bin/child with the following rules.
       rw @{HOME}/**,
   }

 }
 ```

+When executed the child task will be confined by the profile for /usr/bin/child but extended by the additional rules.

 ### The profile can not delegate permissions it doesn't have